wellcontent/wellcontent.github.io/_posts/2023-06-10-twitch-recent-monetization-tos-changes.md

 The first update applies to advertisements.

-[Section 12 of their Terms of Service](https://www.twitch.tv/p/en/legal/terms-of-service/#12-advertisements) states that "[t]hird-party advertising networks are not allowed to serve advertising through the Twitch Services", which can mean to include embedded advertisements or banner ads.
+[Section 12 of their Terms of Service](https://www.twitch.tv/p/en/legal/terms-of-service/#12-advertisements){:target="\_blank" rel="noopener noreferrer"} states that "[t]hird-party advertising networks are not allowed to serve advertising through the Twitch Services", which can mean to include embedded advertisements or banner ads.

 Burn-in ads and audio are now not allowed.
 These include embedded advertisements and banner ads.